Kanboard Documentation

 0 8 * * * cd /path/to/kanboard && ./cli cronjob >/dev/null 2>&1

-Note: the cronjob process must have write access to the database in case you are using Sqlite.
-Usually, running the cronjob under the web server user is enough.
+Note: The cronjob process must have write access to the database if you are using SQLite.
+Usually, running the cronjob under the web server user is sufficient.

 Configuration on Microsoft Windows Server

-Before to configure the recurring task, create a batch file (.bat or.cmd) that run the Kanboard CLI script.
+Before configuring the recurring task, create a batch file (*.bat or *.cmd) to run the Kanboard CLI script.

 Here is an example (C:\kanboard.bat):